AwkNinja/estimate-pi-monte-carlo-parallel/README.md

+Estimate the value of Pi in Monte carlo simulation in parallel using OPENMP.

 | Threads | Elapsed-time (sec) | Speed-up |
 | --- | --- | --- |
 | 1 | 487.843000 | 1 (baseline) |